How to bring your partner or fiancé to Spain

 In this case, the only important requirement to consider will be that the employer who hires the couple has no debts and has sufficient economic solvency to be able to sustain the contract.

-Bring your spouse to Spain under the EU regime
+How to bring your spouse to Spain under the EU regime

 On the other hand, we find the reunification process of the couple under the EU regime; the type of procedure carried out by the Spanish citizen or EU national who is living in Spain.